-In summary, 85 students accessed tutoring services from LEC, WC and SSS for 49 separate courses.
-Of those students who committed to more than five tutoring sessions and did not withdraw from their academic course, 65 percent earned a C or higher.
+In summary, 55 students accessed tutoring services from LEC, WC, and SSS for 77 separate courses.
+74 percent of those students accessed the LEC/WC and SSS for tutoring support.
+Of those students who committed to more than five tutoring sessions and did not withdraw from their academic course, 45 percent earned a C or higher and 69 percent passed the course.

-Tutor/mentor training focuses on topics that include the tutoring cycle, listening and communication skills, tutoring students with disabilities, role-playing, and study skills.
+Tutor mentor training focuses on topics that include the tutoring cycle, listening and communication skills, tutoring students with disabilities, role-playing, and study skills.